luizbgomide/sovereign/arcane-traditions.md

 ### Elementalist Arts

-Elementalist Effort is equal to one plus their [Magic](/rules#magic) skill level plus INT to a minimum of one point.
-Partial Elementalists have one less Effort, to a minimum of one.
+Elementalist Effort is equal to 1 plus [Magic](/rules#magic) plus INT to a minimum 1.
+Partial Elementalists have 1 less Effort, to a minimum of 1.

 Elementalists gain the Elemental Resilience and Elemental Sparks arts as part of their basic training, and may pick one additional art from the list below.
 Further arts are learned as they advance in character level, as given in the tables below.